Robots or Rembrandt? AI artwork to be put up for auction at Christie's

 Paris-based tech group Obvious used a machine learning algorithm Generative Adversarial Networks (GANs) so they could produce 11 portraits of the fictional Belamy family.

-Although the work is not of a real family or by a real artist, the Belamy's are akin to the developer of GANs, Ian Goodfellow, who's surname loosely translates to 'bel ami' in French.
+Although the work is not of a real family or by a real artist, the Belamys are akin to the developer of GANs, Ian Goodfellow, whose surname loosely translates to 'bel ami' in French.

 Previous AI developers have produced artwork with the help of computers but none have been deemed good enough for sale.